swiftlang/swift-llbuild/docs/buildsystem.rst

   section gives the name of the client, and an additional version that can be used by the client to version semantic changes in the client hooks.

+  The name field is required, and must be non-empty.

+  The version field is optional, and defaults to 0.

+  Additional string keys and values may be specified here, and are passed to the client to handle.

 * ``Tool`` Definitions (`tools` key)

   This section is used to configure common properties on any of the tools used by the build file.
 Exactly what properties are available depends on the tool being used.

+  Each property is expected to be a string key and a string value.

 * Target Definitions (`targets` key)